Loans

 Graduate Degree Programs $20,500

-Graduate PLUS Loan
+Federal Direct Graduate PLUS Loan

-Graduate students who are enrolled at least half-time have the option of applying for a Graduate PLUS Loan, which is a credit-based loan.
-The interest rate for Direct PLUS Loans first disbursed on or after July 1, 2023 and before July 1, 2024 is fixed at 8.05%.
+The interest rates for Direct PLUS Loans first disbursed on or after July 1, 2025 and before July 1, 2026 is fixed at 8.94%.
+A loan fee of 4.228% is deducted from the gross PLUS loan amount before any loan proceeds are sent to Xavier University.
 Loan repayment begins six months after the borrower ceases to be enrolled at least half time.
 Before you apply for a PLUS loan, take advantage of the Federal Direct Unsubsidized Loan which has a lower interest rate and lower loan fee.

 To apply for the Graduate PLUS Loan students must complete the following:

-*For Summer periods of enrollment, students should complete the PLUS Loan application and Master Promissory Note (MPN) on or after May 1st.
-For Fall and Spring periods of enrollment, students should complete the PLUS application and MPN on or after June 1st.
+For summer periods of enrollment, students should complete the PLUS Loan application and Master Promissory Note (MPN) on or after May 1st.
+For fall and spring periods of enrollment, students should complete the PLUS application and MPN on or after June 1st.
 A credit check will be performed as part of the loan application; the credit is valid for 180 days.
 If approved, the loan must disburse before the credit check expires.

 Private Education Loans